-The practice manager was responsible for dealing with complaints.
-Staff would tell the practice manager and principal dentist about any formal or informal comments or concerns straight away so patients received a quick response.
+The practice manager was responsible for dealing with these.
+Staff would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.

-Information was available about organisations patients could contact if not satisfied with the way their concerns had been dealt with.
+The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+Information was available about organisations patients could contact if not satisfied with the way the practice manager had dealt with their concerns.

-We looked at comments and compliments the practice received in the last 12 months.
-These showed the practice responded appropriately and discussed outcomes with staff to share learning and improve the service.
+We looked at comments, compliments and complaints the practice received in the last 12 months.

+These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.